aminzaidi1/Biometric-Iris-Recognition/README.md

 ## Dataset

+This project utilizes the CASIA-IrisV1 dataset, a widely used dataset for iris recognition research.
+The CASIA-IrisV1 dataset provides a comprehensive collection of iris images.
+It consists of 7 iris images of 108 individuals from 2 sessions.
+3 images from the 1st session and 4 from the 2nd session.

+**Download the CASIA-IrisV1 dataset**: [CASIA-IrisV1](http://biometrics.idealtest.org/downloadDB.do?id=4&subset=1#/)

+Ensure that you have the necessary permissions to use the dataset in accordance with its licensing terms.

+### Dataset Organization

 The dataset folder contains images of iris samples used for testing the iris recognition system.
-Make sure to organize the dataset properly and ensure that image filenames follow the specified naming convention XXX_Y_S.
-XXX being individual_id, Y being session_id, and S being image_id.
-For example: 007_1_3.
+To ensure smooth functioning of the system, it's crucial to organize the dataset properly and adhere to a specific naming convention for image filenames.

+1. **Directory Structure**: Ensure that all iris images are stored within the `dataset` folder.
+2. **Naming Convention**: Use the following naming convention for image filenames: `XXX_S_Y`, where:
+   - `XXX` represents the individual ID (e.g., 007).
+   - `S` represents the session ID (e.g., 1 or 2).
+   - `Y` represents the image ID (e.g., 1, 2, 3, etc.).

+Example: For an individual with ID 007, session 1, and image 3, the filename should be `007_1_3`.

 ## Credits

-This project was developed by Amin Zaidi for the Capstone Project of my Course of Data Science & Artificial Intelligence by Boston Institute of Analytics(BIA).
+This project was developed by Amin Zaidi for the Capstone Project of my Course of Data Science & Artificial Intelligence by Boston Institute of Analytics (BIA).